manishsinghadhikari/fireship-downloader/README.md

 Fireship Downloader

-A simple video downloader script to download courses from fireship.io with yt-dlp You can download pro courses too XD
+A simple video downloader script to download courses from fireship.io with yt-dlp.

+You can download pro courses too XD

-This script relies on yt-dlp use pip install yt-dlp to install it To download courses do python3 Fireship-Downloader.py and follow the On-Screen instructions
+This script relies on yt-dlp use pip install yt-dlp to install it

+To download courses do python3 Fireship-Downloader.py and follow the On-Screen instructions